 Let your AI agent browse the web for you

-Your AI agent can visit external websites - checking OTA listings, pulling reports, verifying pricing - but many of those sites require a login.
-Connected accounts let you save credentials on a specific AI agent so that agent can sign in during supported browser sessions.
-Instead of copying and pasting data from Airbnb or Booking.com into Trellis, you tell the agent what you need and it logs in, finds the information, and brings it back.How it works
+Your AI agent can visit other websites for you.
+It can check listings on booking sites, pull reports, and verify prices.
+Many of those sites need a login first.
+Connected accounts save a website login on one AI agent.
+That agent can then sign in when it needs to visit the site.
+Instead of copy-pasting data from Airbnb or Booking.com, tell the agent what you need.
+It signs in, finds the answer, and brings it back.How it works

-Click Verify to have the AI agent test the login.
-A secure cloud browser opens and the agent enters your credentials automatically.
-You can watch the login happen in real time through a live view window.
+Click Verify to have the agent try the login.
+A secure browser opens and the agent signs in for you.
+You can watch it happen in a live view window.

 |---|---|